WakiMak/trentent.github.io-forked/_posts/2014-11-27-load-testing-citrix-xml-broker.md

       <tr>
         <td style="text-align: center;">
-          Started load testing at 11:49:00. Â After 40 concurrent connections XML service is responding to requests at 2000ms per request.
+          Started load testing at 11:49:00.
+After 40 concurrent connections XML service is responding to requests at 2000ms per request.
         </td>
       </tr>
     </table>

     <div>
-      With this testing we can now try to improve the performance of the XML broker. Â We monitored one of our brokers and made some changes to it and reran the test to see the impact. Â The largest positive impact we saw was adding CPU's to the XML brokers. Â The following graphs illustrates the differences we saw:
+      With this testing we can now try to improve the performance of the XML broker.
+We monitored one of our brokers and made some changes to it and reran the test to see the impact.
+The largest positive impact we saw was adding CPU's to the XML brokers.
+The following graphs illustrates the differences we saw:
     </div>

     <div>